 Total Serious Injuries

-In CY18, 2,560 serious injuries were reported.
-This is number is similar to the 2,573 serious injuries reported in CY17.
-The 5-year rolling average continues to decrease (2,816 in CY18 from 2,943 in CY17 as part of a longer reduction in serious injuries).
-In order to comply with federal performance reporting requirements, the USDOT established a single national definition for serious injuries, which states were required to adopt in 2019.
-This definition change may impact serious injury trends in future years.
+Some of this increase can be attributed to new federal performance reporting requirements – the USDOT established a single national definition for serious injuries, which states were required to adopt in 2019.
+This definition change will impact serious injury trends in future years.

 Rate of Serious Injuries